About MPI

 The managerial paradoxes in reality stem from the organization's task-related paradoxes.
 As an organisation, you must both be able to develop, but also create a certain stability.
 Many organizations work in increasing competition, but at the same time are expected to be able to cooperate with other organisations, public authorities and in several cases even with competitors.

-The MPI is a test tool to test your personal leadership behavior.
-MPI focuses on the paradoxes, and identifies the areas where you as a leader are strong or weak in balancing between the leader's paradoxical tasks.
+MPI is a test tool to test your personal leadership behavior.
+MPI focuses on the paradoxes, and identifies the areas where you as a leader can have increased or reduced focus in order to balance between the many paradoxical leadership tasks.

 The Three Indicators.